There are no prerequisites for any course. The maximum number of students for any course is 32.

 (6030) 2 Hours—Dr. Jonathan Black-Branch

-The course covers the legal status of the European Union and the sources, implementation, and enforcement of European Union law.
+This course focuses on the legal status of the European Union and the sources, implementation, and enforcement of European Union law.
 Emphasis will be placed on the competition law of the European Union.

 The English Legal System